CIMSTA/obsidiosaurus/README.md

 Obsidiosaurus is a converter for [Obsidian](https://obsidian.md/) markdown notes to the static site builder [Docusaurus](https://docusaurus.io/)

-It allows for a better exeperience writing and maintaining the markdown files, since both share alot of common featues.
+It allows for a better experience writing and maintaining the markdown files, since both share a lot of common features.

 🚧 CURRENTLY IN DEVELOPMENT!
 EXPECT BUGS

 # 👀 Documentation

-You find detailed instruction how to use and setup in the [offical Documentation](https://cimsta.github.io/obsidiosaurus-docs/docs/main/Introduction)
+You find detailed instructions in how to use and setup in the [official Documentation](https://cimsta.github.io/obsidiosaurus-docs/docs/main/Introduction)
 Website made with Docusaurus and Obsidian using Obsidiosaurus, interested to see the Docs repo?
 [Check here](https://github.com/CIMSTA/obsidiosaurus-docs)

 # 📃 Features: